trashpanda-ai/In-Vino-Veritas/README.md

 To obtain more insights we also conduct a ANOVA test to see which variable explains the most variance in our data (here comparing red and sparkling wine):
 <img src='https://github.com/trashpanda-ai/In_vino_veritas/blob/92aa1b6e915e38e72849a14b9e039f30a75336fb/plots/PNG/ANOVA%20Rating%20Red%20Wine.png' width='550'>
+This means, while for red wine the ```dry-sweet``` dimension is highly important, for the sparkling wine the price and number of reviews are relevant!
 <img src='https://github.com/trashpanda-ai/In_vino_veritas/blob/92aa1b6e915e38e72849a14b9e039f30a75336fb/plots/PNG/ANOVA%20Rating%20Sparkling%20Wine.png' width='550'>